-The flu season is unpredictable, but it often occurs from October to May and usually peaks between December and February, which is why flu vaccine should be given as soon as it becomes available each year.
+The flu season is unpredictable, but it often occurs from October to May and usually peaks between December and February.

 Flu spreads through the air when people cough or sneeze and people nearby inhale the virus.
 The flu virus can also be spread to adults and children when a person wipes their eyes or puts their hands in their mouth after touching a surface that has flu virus on it.

 Common signs and symptoms of the flu include:

 Questioning whether you have flu or just a cold?
-Flu usually has a sudden onset and has more severe symptoms than a cold (which is caused by a different virus).
-Flu can result in serious complications and your doctor may subscribe antivirals: Learn more about how to detect and treat flu.
+Flu usually comes on suddenly and has more severe symptoms than a cold.
+Flu can result in serious complications and your doctor may prescribe antivirals.
+Learn more about how to detect and treat flu.

 An annual flu vaccine is the best defense against getting the flu.
 The CDC recommends that everyone over 6 months of age receive an annual influenza (flu) vaccine as soon as it becomes available in your area.
 Note that research indicates that those with egg allergy are not at higher risk of allergic reactions from flu vaccines and are recommended to receive an annual vaccination.

-The upcoming season’s flu vaccine will protect against the influenza viruses that researchers predict will be most common during the season.
+The flu vaccine protects against the influenza viruses that researchers predict will be most common during the season.
 This includes an influenza A (H1N1) virus, an influenza A (H3N2) virus, and one or two influenza B viruses, depending on the flu vaccine.
 Trivalent flu vaccines are made to protect against three flu viruses: an influenza A (H1N1) virus, an influenza A (H3N2) virus, and an influenza B virus.
-Quadrivalent flu vaccines protect against four flu flu viruses.
-The quadrivalent vaccines protect against the same viruses as the trivalent vaccine and an additional B virus.
+Quadrivalent vaccines protect against the same viruses as the trivalent vaccine plus they contain an additional B virus.